Franklin stove

 The Franklin stove is a metal-lined fireplace named after Benjamin Franklin, who invented it in 1742.
 It had a hollow baffle near the rear (to transfer more heat from the fire to a room's air) and relied on an "inverted siphon" to draw the fire's hot fumes around the baffle.
-It was intended to produce more heat and less smoke than an ordinary open fireplace, but it achieved few sales until it was improved by David Rittenhouse.
-It is also known as a "circulating stove" or the "Pennsylvania fireplace".
+Also known as a "circulating stove" or the "Pennsylvania fireplace", it was intended to save firewood and produce more heat and less smoke than an ordinary open fireplace.
+Over the course of 45 years, Franklin would produce five different designs of stoves, with the last ones burning coal rather than wood.

 History

 The two distinguishing features of Franklin's stove were a hollow baffle (a metal panel that directed the flow of the fire's fumes) and a flue that acted as an upside-down siphon.

-The Franklin stove.
-Cool air enters the baffle through a duct under the floor.
-Smoke exits through a U-shaped duct in the floor.
+Cross section of the Franklin stove.
+Cool room air enters the baffle through a duct under the floor on the left.
+It is heated, rises and leaves through an opening (not shown).
+Smoke and heat from the fire is drawn around the baffle and exits through a U-shaped duct to the flue.